 Noting that RLL has no interest in adding a third car “just to say we have a third car,” Rahal shared the team’s approach to giving his son and Sato another teammate.

-“There’s nothing like another opinion, right?” he said.
+“There’s nothing like another opinion,” he said.
 “I think it’s a value to have three strong cars.
 Look at Penske; three really strong drivers in their cars.
 Their first goal, individually, is to beat the other two guys.
 And that competition kind of just drags a team up with it.

 “That happened with me and Al Unser Jr. when we were at Galles-Kraco in ’90 and ’91 and Galles-Kraco was, at that time, the best team and I think it was because of that: because I wanted to beat Al and he wanted to beat me, and that competition just pulled the team up with it.”

-While Bobby Rahal can use lessons learned during his driving days when guiding his team, second-generation driver Graham Rahal can offer detailed insight on how the team he drives for could change from the inside out if something like a third car came to fruition.
+While Bobby Rahal can use lessons learned during his driving days when guiding his team, second-generation driver Graham Rahal can offer detailed insight on how the team he drives for could change from the inside out if a third car came to fruition.

 “It would help,” Rahal said, responding to a question asked by The Apex at Gateway.
 “I don’t think we’ve been good enough at maximizing the two cars, to be honest.
 Something from even practice today, we were emphasizing that we need to divide and conquer.
 We show up to a racetrack every weekend and we have 20 different things to try.
 There’s no way that one car can get that done.
 We weren’t good enough before at just splitting that task up and staying committed to it, making it happen.